Heinrich Heine University Düsseldorf: Central Administration

 The central administration has five departments: student affairs, academic management, personnel and organisation, finance, and facility management.
 It is the backbone of the university in terms of formal structures and governance processes.
-Head of approximately 340 administrative staff is the chancellor.
-Furthermore, the chancellor's three staff offices are responsible for legal advisory, work safety and protection of the environment, and internal auditing.
-Current tasks for the university administration are the implementation of a campus management system as well as the renovation and improvement of campus infrastructure.
+The chancellor is the head of approximately 340 administrative staff.
+Furthermore, the chancellor's three staff offices are responsible for legal advisory, work safety, environmental protection, and internal audit.
+Current tasks for the university administration include implementing a campus management system and renovating and improving campus infrastructure.

 National

-In 2012 HHU and its partner institutions – the University of Cologne, the Max Planck Institute for Plant Breeding Research and Forschungszentrum Jülich – received the grant for the Cluster of Excellence CEPLAS in the Excellence Initiative of the German Federal and State Governments.
+In 2012, HHU and its partner institutions – the University of Cologne, the Max Planck Institute for Plant Breeding Research, and Forschungszentrum Jülich – received a grant for the Cluster of Excellence CEPLAS in the Excellence Initiative of the German Federal and State Governments.

 International

 HHU is currently involved in 23 international projects funded within the EU's Seventh Framework Programme.
 11 further international projects have just ended.
 Twelve HHU researchers at the Faculty of Mathematics and Natural Sciences currently have the prestigious ERC Grants.